vippsas/vipps-partner/README.md

 A reseller partner does not use the Vipps APIs on behalf of the merchant.

 Merchants that use a reseller partner must
-_provide the API keys to the integration partner_.
+*provide the API keys to the integration partner*.
 See [Common topics: API Keys](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/api-keys#getting-the-api-keys).

-If the reseller partner continues to run, manage, and develop _everything_ related to the Vipps integration after it has bee developed, and also manage the API credentials _on behalf of_ the merchant, the partner is similar to a platform partner and should use [partner keys](#partner-keys).
+If the reseller partner continues to run, manage, and develop *everything* related to the Vipps integration after it has been developed, and also manage the API credentials *on behalf of* the merchant, the partner is similar to a platform partner and should use [partner keys](#partner-keys).